DavisLaboratory/maph/index.md

 To better understand how these scores are computed, it is important to first understand the structure of Reactome.
-The figure below outlines how Reactome is organised and shows its representation in PhlashyNAMe.
+The figure below outlines how Reactome is organised and shows its representation in maph.

 ![Reactome
 Proteoforms](https://user-images.githubusercontent.com/9949832/121049429-06383e00-c7fb-11eb-8a4d-e9677ad0a220.png)